Pruning Fig Trees | How Much to Prune & How to Keep Them Small

 When to Take Fig Cuttings:

-Fig trees have many propagation methods, but the most common is through rooting cuttings.
-The ideal time for collecting cuttings is during the dormant season.
+Fig trees have many propagation methods, but the most common among them is rooting.
+Just as pruning is best done during dormancy, the ideal time to collect fig cuttings is also during this season.
 During this period, the branches have fully lignified, meaning they've hardened and matured, making them more suitable for rooting.
 Softwood cuttings are more difficult to root requiring a misting setup to prevent quick desiccation.

 How Pruning Affects Fig Tree Cold Tolerance